denis-ev/VivumLab/docs/Contact-us.md

 Thank you for attempting to reach us.
 Our small development team is passionate about this project, and we hope that you will be too.

 ## Code Issues/ Suggestions/ Requests
-We look forward to hearing from you; and to those of you that want to contribute to ViciLab, we are always happy to review and discuss any contributions.
+We look forward to hearing from you; and to those of you that want to contribute to VivumLab, we are always happy to review and discuss any contributions.

 In regards to contributions, code or otherwise, the [VivumLab GitHub page](https://github.com/Vivumlab/VivumLab) is the best place to open an issue (or a suggestion).
 The [VivumLab Zulip Chat](https://vivumlab.zulipchat.com/) is also available for discussion; however opening an issue on GithHub will help the project stay on track.